Frequently Asked Questions

 6. What kind of support will I receive at COCC?

 COCC offers numerous free resources to all students.
 As mentioned, a big difference in the post-secondary environment is that the student is responsible for recognizing when they need support, and contacting the appropriate resource to receive that support.
-Accommodations are not of a personal nature (i.e. individualized tutoring) and it will be the student's responsibility to seek out these support needs through the free resources offered.
+Accommodations are not of a personal nature (i.e. individualized tutoring) and it will be the student's responsibility to seek out these additional support needs through the free resources offered.
 A few resources are CAP Services which offers free counseling and advising and the Tutoring and Writing Center which offer online support as well.
 There are also more resources in the tabs located on the left, including technology resources.
 If a student needs more individualized support of a personal nature, they will be responsible for providing that outside support.